 When it comes to the edge of the knife, there are two basic considerations you have to account for.
 One of them is the grind and the second one is whether it is a serrated edge or a plain edge.

 The grind is pretty much the shape in which the blade tapers from the spine to the tip of the edge.
 What I would recommend is the typical flat grind as it is probably the most versatile style.

 Having a serrated edge is in my humble opinion not necessary.
-Plain edge is most of the time a better choice.
+The plain edge is most of the time a better choice.
 In case you really want to have the serrated edge, go for a knife that has a combination of both edges.

-Handle is another important factor.
-It should fit nicely in your hand and provide strong and comfortable grip.
-Non-slippery finish is also a welcome addition, as there is nothing worse than a knife slipping out of your hand.
+The handle is another important factor.
+It should fit nicely in your hand and provide a strong and comfortable grip.
+A non-slippery finish is also a welcome addition, as there is nothing worse than a knife slipping out of your hand.
 This happened to me once with a cheap sashimi knife, and it pierced my other hand’s palm when it was falling.
 It is definitely not a pleasant experience, so choose wisely, and be careful.
 I’m sure you don’t want to have your hands stitched up.

-It’s also great if the handle is ended with pommel.
-If it is strong enough, it can be used for pounding hammering.
-This is especially useful when you’re trying to build a shelter handing you need to drive stakes into the ground.
+It’s also great if the handle has a pommel at the end.
+If it is strong enough, it can serve well for hammering.
+This is especially useful when you’re trying to build a shelter and you need to drive stakes into the ground.

 Most of the survival knives come packed together with a sheath.
 Usually, it’s made of genuine leather, but sometimes other materials are used such as nylon or plastic.
-If the sheath is not included, I would recommend checking out whether a fitting sheath is available for purchase.
-Otherwise you may have some troubles with carrying and storing.
+If the knife comes with no sheath, I would recommend checking out whether a fitting sheath exists.
+Otherwise, you may have some trouble with carrying and storing.